marinasundstrom/todo-app/README.md

 # Todo App

 Clean Architecture and Domain-driven Design template.

-Let's you quickly build an entreprise-ready web app.
+Let's you quickly build an entreprise-ready web app with focus on Use Cases first.

 To run this solution, Install .NET Tye and Docker.